Mark McGranaghan, Vice President, Integrated Grid Sector, Electric Power Research Institute (EPRI), USA

 Dara Lynott was appointed as Chief Executive Officer of the Electricity Association of Ireland at the end of 2017.
 Prior to that he was a Director of the Environmental Protection Agency from 2004 and in that period had responsibility for EPA licensing, Greenhouse Gas and Waste Inventories, Carbon Emission Trading, Circular Economy and the Office of Environmental Enforcement.
 Prior to joining the EPA, he worked in the private sector for eight years as an environmental consultant in Boston, USA.
 He holds a BE from NUIG and a MSc from Northeastern University, Boston.

-John MacNamara, Head of Commercial and Regulatory Affairs, Bordna Mona
+John MacNamara, Head of Regulatory Affairs, Bordna Mona

 Within his current role, John MacNamara works with BordnaMóna I-SEM Steering Group.
 John previously headed up the organisation’s Commercial & Regulatory Affairs division which oversees BnM-PowerGen’s regulatory compliance as well as being responsible for identifying and implementing commercial pathways and strategies to maximise revenues from PowerGen’s current and future asset base in the wholesale electricity market.
 John has previously worked with the EPA as a senior scientist as well as in the private environmental sector, he holds a PhD in Combustion Chemistry and an LLB in Irish Law.
 John is vice-chair of IBEC’s Energy Providers Group (EPC), Chair of the Electricity Association of Ireland (EAI) Markets’ Committee and also sits on Eurelectric’s Working Group for Wholesale Market Design.